Potential indicators of success in science – title

 • Doing a lot of different things

-• Being socially well-integrated and working well together with my colleagues
+• Being socially well-integrated and working well together with your colleagues

 • Being happy and fulfilled